Pupu Hydro Power Scheme: Restoration

-Following 7 years of negotiations from 1981 to 1987, an agreement was signed between the Tasman Electric Power Board and the Pupu Hydro Society to take on a loan and fully restore the Pupu Hydro Power Scheme as a working "museum".
+Following seven years of negotiations from 1981 to 1987, an agreement was signed between the Tasman Electric Power Board and the Pupu Hydro Society to take on a loan and fully restore the Pupu Hydro Power Scheme as a working "museum".

 The water race and penstock were partly rebuilt, a motorised filter and new control gates were installed, and a spillway weir was constructed.
 The powerhouse was renovated and all equipment was either restored, refurbished or replaced.
 The 250 kVA 400 V alternator from 1929 was rewound and reinsulated by the ASEA New Zealand branch, the original supplier of the generator.
 The stator pack was completely replaced, control gear and relays were refurbished, and the Boving twin-jet pelton wheel was recast with 24 new buckets.

 After completion of the restoration at an estimated total cost of $280,000, and with the strong support from many local groups and volunteers, the fully restored Pupu Hydro Power Scheme was reopened on 10 April 1988 once again as a fully operational hydroelectric power station.
+According to one of the group's trustees, the Pupu Hydro Power Scheme is the country's largest community-owned power station.

 Later in 1991, the Pupu Hydro Society purchased the powerhouse and the surrounding 1 acre of land from the Tasman Electric Power Board, and in 2003 finished construction of the loop track.